simongregersen/thyultra/content.en/about.md

 - **50 miles** and **100 km**: headlamp
 - **100 km**: GPS unit or watch

-For participants doing **24 km** it is mandatory bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid station.
-For participants doing **12 km** no mandatory gear requirements are in place.
+For participants on the **24 km** course it is mandatory bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid station.
+For participants doing the **12 km** course no mandatory gear requirements are in place.
 However, we strongly advice dressing according to the weather---the race area is remote and vehicle access is limited, so you may have to wait a while for help to reach you.

 {{< hint info >}}